Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 If *coordinates* are used to identify the target, they must match the component fully.
 In other words, if __only__ *name* is given, it will __only match__ components with that name which do __not__ contain *version* or *group* fields.

+If the target component isn't found in the SBOM, the program aborts with an error by default.
+This error can be downgraded to a warning using the `--ignore-missing` flag.

 #### Protected fields

 Some fields are protected and cannot be set by default.
 The full list of protected properties is: